 You also want to hear a gentle sizzling the whole time you're cooking mushrooms.
 This means that the pan is hot enough to quickly evaporate the moisture and caramelize the mushrooms.
 If you don't hear sizzling, adjust the heat until you do.

-How to Cook Mushrooms on the Stove Top
+How To Cook Mushrooms on the Stovetop

 What You Need

-Butter or olive oil
+unsalted butter or olive oil

 dry sherry or vinegar